fastai/course20/docs/start_sagemaker.md

    <img alt="sage" src="/docs/images/sagemaker/01.png" class="screenshot">

 1. On the left navigation bar, choose Notebook instances.
 This is where we create, manage, and access our notebook instances.
 You should see that your notebook instance named **fastai-v4** status has the status InService as per the screenshot below.
-Click the link Open Jupyter link.

    <img alt="openjupyter" src="/docs/images/sagemaker/open_juypter.png" class="screenshot">

    The first time the notebook instance is created it will install the fastai libraries and dependencies for the course which can take around 10 min.

-### Working with the fastai Notebooks
+### Working with the fastai course material

-Once you click the Open Jupyter link you will be redirected to the Jupyter notebook web interface with the course notebooks already installed.
+Once you click the Open Jupyter link you will be redirected to the Jupyter notebook web interface with the notebooks of the fastai course already installed.

 <img alt="coursenotebooks" src="/docs/images/sagemaker/course_notebooks.png" class="screenshot">